 Introduction

 Sharks are typically caught as bycatch in the Pacific tuna fisheries, though some directed and/or mixed species fisheries also exist.
 The status of the shark species designated as key shark species (blue, mako, thresher, silky and oceanic white tip sharks) in the western and central Pacific Ocean (WCPO) underwent a comprehensive review in 2011.
-Drawing on this review presented a number of indicators to inform on the status of the stock of these shark species and their response to fishing pressure.
+This review presented a number of indicators to inform on the status of the stock of these shark species and their response to fishing pressure.
 Given the paucity of data availability for shark species compared to target species, these indicators were developed around the type of information typically available from operational-level data for industrial purse-seine and longline fleets.

-The current study updates key indicators and extends the analyses to include hammerhead, porbeagle and whale sharks.
+The current study updates key indicators and extends previous analyses to include hammerhead, porbeagle and whale sharks.
 We present information on the geographic range of catches for each of the species considered; temporal trends in catch composition and catch rates, and key biological indicators of fishing pressure such as mean size and sex ratio by species.
 Whale sharks are assessed separately due to the unique nature of their interactions with fisheries in the WCPO.
 The analyses are based on Secretariat of the Pacific Community - Oceanic Fisheries Programme (SPC-OFP) data holdings for sharks taken in longline and purse seine fisheries in the Western and Central Pacific Ocean (WCPO).
 The framework for the analysis is a series of indicators of fishing pressure and stock status that were first described in the Shark Research Plan presented to the sixth meeting of the Western and Central Pacific Fisheries Commission’s (WCPFC) Scientific Committee (SC6; Clarke and Harley 2010).
 A preliminary indicator-based analysis of SPC data holdings was presented to the Commission in December 2010 (Clarke et al. 2010) with an exhaustive review of the fisheries and data sources presented to SC7 (Clarke et al. 2011).

 Report layout